The morning after the mating...

 Axel took hold of my left hand and I felt him slide something solid onto my third finger, then brought my hand up to his lips and kissed it.

 “You can open them now.”
 His voice slightly trembled with excitement as he held my hand in his.

 My eyes fluttered open and landed on the gold diamond cut wedding band on my finger.
-I slapped my other hand over my mouth gasping in shock.
-Tears of happiness clouding my vision.
-“Oh Axel, it’s beautiful.”
-I breathed.
+I slapped my other hand over my mouth as I gasped with shock, tears of happiness clouding my vision.

 “What’s that sound?”
 Axel’s forehead creased with confusion as he strained to listen.

 The pulsating sound of blades chopping through the air got louder and louder, our eyes widening as the sound became more and more distinguishable.

 “Uh-oh.”
 My voice trembled.
 The color drained from Axel's face as we both recognized the sound.

 It was a helicopter hovering over the property.
 It was only when a strong beam of white-light shone in through the closed curtains did we realize the severity of the situation.